EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 ## Python Bindings

-The Python bindins for FTS can be installed from the EPEL package repository (EL6 and EL7 packages are available)
+The Python bindings for FTS can be installed from the EPEL package repository (EL6 and EL7 packages are available)

 Python 2.7 is supported